sobotka/AgX/README.md

 The goal was making the proof-of-concept config more "production-ready" because, well that's a damn solid concept.

+>  Compatible with OCIO v2 and OCIO v1.

 # Changes

 - Slight update in the colorspaces names / families